-e) Cash and cash equivalents
+f) Cash and cash equivalents

 Cash and cash equivalents consist of cash on hand and bank deposits, which are unrestricted as to withdrawal and use.
 The Company considers all highly liquid investments with original maturities of three months or less at the time of purchase to be cash equivalents.
+As of December 31, 2018, the Company's cash and cash equivalents also included an approximately US\$0.03 million term deposit placed as a collateral for the Company's short-term bank loan for a one-year period, which matured in October 2019.

-f) Accounts receivable, net
+g) Accounts receivable, net

 Accounts receivable are recorded at net realizable value consisting of the carrying amount less an allowance for uncollectible accounts as needed.
 The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses in the Company's existing accounts receivable.
 The Company determines the allowance based on aging data, historical collection experience, customer specific facts and economic conditions.
 Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 The Company did not have any off-balance-sheet credit exposure relating to its customers, suppliers or others.
-For the years ended December 31, 2020 and 2019, the Company recorded approximately US\$0.83 million and US\$2.34 million of allowances for doubtful accounts against its accounts receivable, respectively.
+For the years ended December 31, 2019 and 2018, the Company recorded approximately US\$2.34 million and US\$0.76 million of allowances for doubtful accounts against its accounts receivable, respectively.
 For the year ended December 31, 2019, the Company also charged off approximately US\$2.5 million account receivable balances against the related allowance for doubtful accounts due to collection of these balances were considered remote.

-g) Long-term investments
+h) Long-term investments